 A function is a predefined formula that performs calculations in a particular order using specific values.
 Excel functions are split into 14 categories:

-Over the years, the number of Excel built-in functions continued to grow and more versatile functions XLOOKUP, FILTER, UNIQUE, or LAMBDA are being developed.
-If you want to benefit from everything Excel has to offer, then I strongly encourage you to get a Microsoft 365 subscription.
+Over the years, the number of Excel built-in functions continued to grow, and more versatile functions XLOOKUP, FILTER, UNIQUE, or LAMBDA are being developed.
+If you want to benefit from everything Excel offers, I strongly encourage you to get a Microsoft 365 subscription.

-To use a formula you need to write its name and insert the required arguments.
-You can find out more about a function by using the built-in help menu.
+To use a formula, you need to write its name and insert the required arguments.
+You can learn more about a function using the built-in help menu.

 I have included below a list of important functions that I use frequently.
-Understanding how they work can greatly help you work faster and smarter in Excel.
+Understanding how they are used can significantly help you work faster and smarter in Excel.